Complex torus

 is a compact complex manifold.
 All complex tori, up to isomorphism, are obtained in this way.
 For n = 1 this is the classical period lattice construction of elliptic curves.
 For n > 1 Bernhard Riemann found necessary and sufficient conditions for a complex torus to be an algebraic variety; those that are varieties can be embedded into complex projective space, and are the abelian varieties.

 The actual projective embeddings are complicated (see equations defining abelian varieties) when n > 1, and are really coextensive with the theory of theta-functions of several complex variables (with fixed modulus).
 There is nothing as simple as the cubic curve description for n = 1.
 Computer algebra can handle cases for small n reasonably well.
 By Chow's theorem, no complex torus other than the abelian varieties can 'fit' into projective space.

 Definition

 One way to define complex tori is as a compact connected complex Lie group $G$.
 These are Lie groups where the structure maps are holomorphic maps of complex manifolds.
 It turns out that all such compact connected Lie groups are commutative, and are isomorphic to a quotient of their Lie algebra $\mathfrak{g} = T_0G$ whose covering map is the exponential map of a Lie algebra to its associated Lie group.
 The kernel of this map is a lattice $\Lambda \subset \mathfrak{g}$ and $\mathfrak{g}/\Lambda \cong G$.

 Conversely, given a complex vector space $V$ and a lattice $\Lambda \subseteq V$ of maximal rank, the quotient complex manifold $V/\Lambda$ has a complex Lie group structure, and is also compact and connected.
-This implies the two definitions for complex tori are equivalent.
+This implies that the two definitions for complex tori are equivalent.